martini-alessandro/Maximum-Entropy-Spectrum/paper/referee_response.md

 ### Final Remarks and Future Prospects

 - In addition to adding the citations to other LVC works presenting methods and results for marginalizing over the PSD uncertainty (see PnP comments above), a more detailed discussion of how MESA compares to these other methods (particularly the error in the PSD measurement) would be appropriate here.
-	+ Working on it: shall we quote some numbers about the accuracy?
+	+ Work in progress: shall we quote some numbers about the accuracy?
 Or we just reitarete the qualitative findings we had?